painch-i/fast-wishes/documentation/README.md

 - **Wish grid** displays a single column on small screens and switches to two columns from 400px width with generous gaps.
   - **WishCard** features a 4:3 image placeholder, subdued coral CTA, secondary link styling, and a reserved state badge.
   - See `admin-wishes-ui.md` for details on the administration CRUD interface including the redesigned creation wizard with a sticky action bar and mobile progress pills.
-- **Wishes List** filters Supabase queries by `user_id` to show only the signed-in user's wishes and renders a mobile-first list with image/placeholder, title, two-line description and FR-formatted price.
+- **Wishes List** filters Supabase queries by `user_id` to show only the signed-in user's wishes and renders a mobile-first list with image/placeholder, title, two-line description and a price formatted using the viewer's locale and currency.
 It handles skeleton loading, friendly empty and error states, and offers a single floating “+ Ajouter” button for creation.

 ## Accessibility
 - Interactive elements maintain a minimum touch area of 44px and include aria attributes for state changes.